JeffML/the_blog/content/posts/2021-09-30-how-to-dynamically-update-a-react-component-do-other-stuff-simultaneously.md

 }
 ```

-The worker awaits for the "Go!" message, and then takes off.
-It uses the same tight while loop as the previous generator, but does not update the items state; instead it posts a message back to the itemsGenerator3() caller.
+The worker awaits for the "Go!" message and then takes off.
+It uses the same tight while loop as the previous generator, but does not update the `items` state; instead it posts a message back to the `itemsGenerator3() `caller.
 When the array is exhausted, it notifies the caller so that the worker can be terminated.

 And now MyList is updated one item every second.